PeterNaydenov/drag-drop/README.md

  dragDrop ( config )
 ```

-Function returns a promise.
+Function call returns a promise.
 Methods are coming as result of this promise:
 ```js
  let dragControl;
  dragDrop ( config )